Drawdown Calculator UK

 real return (after inflation)

-Above the 4% rule - the 4% rule suggests withdrawing no more than 4% of your initial pot each year (adjusted for inflation) for a high chance of lasting 30+ years.
+Above the 4% rule - the 4% rule is a US-derived rule of thumb that suggests withdrawing no more than 4% of your initial pot each year (adjusted for inflation) historically supported a 30-year retirement in backtests.
+Past performance is not a guide to future results.

 Pot balance over time